 - Prof. dr. Thea Hilhorst, professor Humanitarian Aid, Erasmus University

-You can access a recording of the webinar here.
-The research brief made with input from the workshops and the webinar will be published shortly.
+The research brief made with input from the workshops and the webinar can be found here.

 The organization of this Online Conference was supported by the Platform for Humanitarian Knowledge Exchange in the Netherlands: KUNO.